worldline/angular-training/docs/src/rxjs/README.md

 </code-block>
 </code-group>

-For objects an alternative syntax exists to avoid repetitively using the async pipe to access each field:
+For objects, an alternative syntax exists to avoid repetitively using the async pipe to access each field:

 <code-group>
 <code-block title="Component template">